BRIXTOL/mcss/readme.md

       processor: () => postcss([
         autoprefixer(),
         clean(),
-        mcss.postcss(
-          {

-            // When true, obfuscation is applied (defaults to false)
-            obfuscate: env.prod === 'true',

-            // options for obfuscation
-            options: {
+        mcss.postcss({

           // obfuscate classes with this alphabet
           alphabet: 'abcefghijklmnopqrstuvwxyz0123456789_-',

           // classes with this prefix will be omitted from obfuscation
           ignorePrefix: 'ignore-',

           // Whether or not the ignore prefix should be removed.
           trimIgnorePrefix: true,

-            },

-            // paths for generated files
-            paths: {

-              // The location where class name maps are stored
-              mappings: 'node_modules/.cache/mcss/.cssmap',

-              // The location where class name typings are stored.
-              typings: 'node_modules/@brixtol/mcss/classes.d.ts',

-            }
-          }
-        )
+        })
       ])
     })
   ]